dwang27/Classic-Arcade-Game-With-a-Twist/README.md

-# RNG TD (Tower Defense)
+# GACHA TD (Tower Defense)
 A tower defense game with a gacha-style system for obtaining towers.

 ## Project Description

 This project is a tower defense game that follows the traditional format but adds a gacha-style rolling system.
-Instead of buying towers directly, players spend in-game currency to roll for random towers with different rarities (Common, Uncommon, Rare, Epic, Legendary).
+Instead of buying towers directly, players spend in-game currency to roll for random towers with different rarities (Common, Uncommon, Rare, Epic, Legendary, Secret).
 Each tower has unique stats, requiring players to adapt their strategy based on what they receive.

 ---

 ## Team Members & Roles

 Daniel Wang:
-- Designed core game concept
+- Designed game concept
 - Implemented gacha rolling system
 - Helped design tower mechanics